aonemd/nin/README.md

         nin COMMAND [arguments...]

 COMMANDS:
-        l  [a]         List all unarchived todos.
-Pass optional argument `a` to list all todos a  desc        Add a todo.
-Prepend due date by an @.
-Prepend tag by a \# e  id desc     Edit a todo.
-Prepend due date by an @.
-Prepend tag by a \# p  id step     Prioritize a todo by either a positive or negative step within its date group c  id(s)       Un/complete todo(s)
+        l  | list          [a]        List all unarchived todos.
+Pass optional argument `a` to list all todos a  | add           desc       Add a todo.
+Prepend due date by a @.
+Prepend each tag by a \# e  | edit          id desc    Edit a todo.
+Prepend due date by a @.
+Prepend each tag by a \# p  | prioritize    id step    Prioritize a todo by either a positive or negative step within its date group c  | complete      id(s)      Un/complete todo(s)
-        ac id(s)       Un/archive todo(s)
+        ac | archive       id(s)      Un/archive todo(s)
-        d  id(s)       Delete todo(s)
+        d  | delete        id(s)      Delete todo(s)
-        gc             Delete all archived todos.
-Resets item ids as a side effect s              Print statistics
-        i              Open nin in REPL mode
-        o              Open todo file in $EDITOR
+        gc | garbage                  Delete all archived todos.
+Resets item ids as a side effect s  | analyze                  Analyze tasks and print statistics i  | repl                     Open nin in REPL mode o  | open                     Open todo file in $EDITOR
 ```

 ## Why